 Visit this grand baronial castle and estate.
 Enjoy a wander in the beautiful formal gardens, or venture further to discover ponds, waterfalls and woodland trails, where you can spot red squirrels.

-The Octopus Centre is Scotland’s first MPA visitor centre, and it is led by COAST and the people of Arran.
+The Discovery Centre is Scotland’s first MPA visitor centre, and it is led by COAST (Community of Arran Seabed Trust) and the people of Arran.
 Interactive exhibits, touch tank, films and more.
 Shop for sea-themed gifts and enjoy a nice tea, coffee or ice cream.
 Hire snorkelling gear, tennis gear and courts,...
 Book one of COAST’s events or activities.
 Check out What’s On.

 A beautiful hike which follows the Glenrosa Water deep into the tranquillity of the Glen to ‘The Saddle’ before returning via the same route.
 The track is very well maintained and well-trodden, starting off wide and dry and becoming narrower and boggier the further into the glen you go.